isomerpages/nlb-biblioasia/_jul-2010/Bibliography, A Treasure Trove on Hadhramis in Southeast Asia Much to Discover.md

 [^37]: See section 3.2 of the bibliography.

-[^38]: See f.
-(2009). p.
+[^38]: See Ahmed Ibrahim Abushouk, 2009, p.
 10. For the Alkaff family’s use of their wealth to finance charitable activities and other political and social reforms, see Aljunied, Syed Muhd.
 Khairudin, “Hadhramis Within Malay Activism: The Role of Al-Saqqaf(s) in Post-War Singapore,” in [_The Hadhrami Diaspora in Southeast Asia: Identity Maintenance or Assimilation?_](https://eservice.nlb.gov.sg/item_holding.aspx?bid=13167077), ed.
 Ahmed Ibrahim Abushouk and Hassan Ahmed Ibrahim (Boston: Brill, 2009), 225–44.
 (Call no. RSEA 305.89275335 HAD)

 [^39]: Rajeswary Ampalavanar Brown, “Capitalism and Islam: Arab Business Groups and Capital Flows in South East Asia,” in [_Remaking Management: Between Global and Local_](https://eservice.nlb.gov.sg/item_holding.aspx?bid=13126261), ed.
 Chris Smith, Brendan McSweeney and Robert Fitzgerald (New York: Cambridge University Press, 2008) (Call no. RBUS 658 REM); Rajeswary Ampalavanar Brown, “Islamic Endowments and the Land Economy in Singapore: The Genesis of an Ethical Capitalism, 1830–2007,” _South East Asia Research_ 16, no. 3 (November 2008), 343–403 From JSTOR via NLB’s [eResources](https://eresources.nlb.gov.sg/main) website; Rajeswary Ampalavanar Brown, “The Decline of Arab Capitalism in Southeast Asia,” in [_The Hadhrami Diaspora in Southeast Asia: Identity Maintenance or Assimilation?_](https://eservice.nlb.gov.sg/item_holding.aspx?bid=13167077), ed.
 Ahmed Ibrahim Abushouk and Hassan Ahmed Ibrahim (Boston: Brill, 2009), 109–33.
 (Call no. RSEA 305.89275335 HAD)